Youth Dance Lessons

 Tuition is to be paid at the beginning of the semester or broken into monthly payments.
 No refunds or credits for missed classes.
 However, missed classes can be made up anytime during the same semester the absence occurred.
 Class schedule here.

 Payments that are 30 days past due are subject to a 15% late fee compounded monthly until tuition is paid in full.
 Parents/guardians are responsible for late fees in addition to any costs incurred to collect.
-Returned checks will be charged any fees incurred by Ballet Arts & Fitness in addition to the payment amount due.
+Returned checks will be charged any fees incurred by Ballet Arts & Fitness in addition to the payment amount due.30 Day notice of class withdrawal required.

 Open Division Opportunities